thevalenciandev/beer-tracker/README.md

 # beer-tracker
-A simple repository of beers drunk, and their ratings
+A simple RESTful API of beers and breweries